mbia-ITU/PSD-Assignment2/compileGuide.md

 * use `dotnet build` to build the project.
 * find the exe in the bin folder

+## Windows using FSI

+* use `dotnet fsi FsLexYacc.Runtime.dll <filename>.fs`, to open a interactive session with the files
+* open the module
+* run the main function from FSI

 ## For Mac

 * `mono ~/bin/fsharp/fslex.exe --unicode <filename>.fsl`